 This function is an additional driving aid.

-However, the function does not take the place of the driver.
-It cannot, therefore, under any circumstances replace the vigilance or the responsibility of the driver.
+However, the function is not intended to replace the driver.
+It cannot, therefore, under any circum-stances replace the vigilance or the responsibility of the driver.

-Check the tyre pressures, including the emergency spare wheel, once a month.
+Check the tyre pressures once a month.